jordanje/Green-Zone/README.md

 ![](./src/plantspage.gif)

 ## Overview
-Green Room is an interactive plant expirience that allows users to search for plants, add plants to their rooms, and keep track of their watering schedule.
-The motivation behind this project was to create a fun visual of how many to many relationships work!
+Green Room is an interactive plant expirience that allows users to search for plants, add plants to their rooms, and see when their plants were watered.
+The motivation behind this project was to create a fun visual for plants owners to easily keep track of their many plants.
+Green room is meant to act as a replica of your own plant set up at home!
 </br>
 </br>
 ![this is an image](./src/roomspage.gif)